scblur869/car-api/README.md

 - need to have access to kubernetes and kubectl
 - need to update the deployment.yaml with a valid docker registry endpoint
 - need to have an ingress controller installed on EKS / Kubernetes (NGINX, HAPROXY, TRAEFIK, AWS)
-- need to add an A ALIAS record for that matches your ingress resource host and the dns name of the loadbalancer
+- need to add an A ALIAS record (route53) that matches your ingress resource host  and the A record / dns name of the loadbalancer

  example install
  ```console